Great treestand locations to cross paths with a big, mature buck

 Terrain Tip: Use an aerial map to pinpoint these areas.
 Find them, then walk the edges as you scan for trails, tracks, and other sign.
 Mark everything you find on a map or GPS so you remember where you located it.

 Don't Miss: Micro Food Plots for Bow Season

 Older bodies of water often have large oxbows in them.
 Over time, these can even create islands of land in the middle of the creek or river.
 Big bucks recognize these areas as safe spaces, as predators (even hunters) often cower at the mere mention of water.
 Because of this, deer will bed on the island of cover and walk or swim through the shallowest portion to get to the mainland each evening.

 The best way to hunt these?
 It depends on the size of the body of water.
 For small creeks, set up on the bank side where you think the deer will emerge.
-For rivers, kayak or canoe to the island and set up on the edge.
+For rivers, kayak or cano to the island and set up on the edge.
 Just be careful to not spook the deer.
 Approach from the downwind side.
 Be silent throughout your approach.
 You must make it into the stand or blind without making a sound.

 Terrain Tip: Go in and hang a stand during the offseason.
 Or, if the season is open, go in and hang the stand at night while the deer is out feeding.

 Image by Craig Watson

 All 15 types of bedding cover mentioned here are great spots to find what you're looking for.
 That said, any type of edge habitat can produce.
 Deer are edge animals.
 Edge terrain is where they find most of their food, water, and cover.
 It's only natural that's where you'd find the most success.